AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Experiments

 \textbf{\textit{Optimizing for downstream utility also enhances the intrinsic factual quality of the graph.}} We investigated whether extrinsic optimization comes at the cost of intrinsic quality by measuring the precision, recall, and F1 score of the extracted triples against the source text \citep{huang_can_2025} using Deepseek-V3 model as a judge \citep{deepseek-ai_deepseek-v3_2025}.
 The results in Table \ref{tab:performance_metrics} show a clear positive correlation.
 Across all datasets, KGs fine-tuned with AutoGraph-R1 exhibit higher intrinsic F1 scores than their zero-shot counterparts.
 This indicates our RL framework does not sacrifice factual accuracy for functional utility; rather, it improves both simultaneously.

 \textbf{\textit{The choice of reward function induces specific and beneficial structural biases in the KG.}} A deeper analysis of Table \ref{tab:performance_metrics} reveals that the two reward functions specialize the graph's structure.
 The \textbf{Knowledge-Carrying Reward} ($R_C$), optimized for graph knowledge retrieval, consistently produces graphs with higher recall, aligning with its goal of ensuring all necessary facts for reasoning are present.
 In contrast, the \textbf{Knowledge-Indexing Reward} ($R_I$), optimized for text retrieval, yields graphs with higher precision, reflecting its need for a clean, high-fidelity index.
 This finding highlights that AutoGraph-R1 not only improves graph quality but also tailors the graph's structure to its specific downstream function.
+For analysis on comparisons with 70B+ baselines, On-Policy RL versus offline fine-tuning, and the structural analysis of fintuned LLM constructed KG, please refer to the ablation studies in Appendix \ref{sec:appendix_ablation}.